Updated: Nov 24, 2022

-Seek contact with a lawyer who has experience representing people who have drowned or have been injured in swimming pools.
+Seek contact with a California Attorney For Personal Injury who has experience representing people who have drowned or have been injured in swimming pools.
 Make sure you have all of the above documents on hand to give your pool accident lawyer the most accurate picture of the situation and the strength of your proof.
 Without your counsel present, avoid speaking with representatives of any insurance company.

-What if it happens on a family member or a friend's property?
+What if it happens on a family member's or a friend's property?

 When an accident happens at a friend's or family member's house, an often complicated situation becomes much more difficult.
 Unfortunately, data shows that guests at friends' or family members' pools are up to six times more likely than those at public pools to drown.
-This may be due to the fact that we feel secure in the presence of trusted people and, therefore, lower our guard.
+This may be because we feel secure in the presence of trusted people and, therefore, lower our guard.

 So, how do you deal with the aftermath of a drowning injury at a friend's or family member's house?
 If the property owner has homeowner's insurance, their policy will cover accidental accidents on their property, while wrongful death is less likely to be protected.

 If they don't have insurance or their coverage doesn't cover the accident, and you can't reach an agreement personally, the only option is to file a legal claim.
-Of course, your personal relationships will face special obstacles as a result of this.
+Of course, your personal relationships will face special obstacles due to this.

 Is It Possible For Me To File A Personal Injury Claim?